 The Fort Worth Star-Telegram dove deep into their salary database to find 32 high school teams who played in the quarterfinal round of the Texas High School State Playoffs at the Class 6A and Class 5A levels in 2018.
 What they found is that not only does it pay to be a high school football coach in Texas, the amount of money they make doing so is beyond eye-opening into the magnitude of an amateur game.

 The highest-paid high school football coach remaining among those 32 coaches was Hank Carter, the head coach of the Lake Travis Cavaliers in Austin, Texas.
-From 2014 to 2017, Lake Travis posted a 53-7 record and won the 2016 Class 6A Division I state championship under Carter.
+From 2014 to 2017, Lake Travis posted a 53-7 record and won the 2016 Class 6A Division I state title under Carter.
 In 2018, the Cavaliers went 13-2 while led by four-star quarterback Matthew Baldwin, an Ohio State Buckeyes commit.

 Hank Carter reportedly makes an annual salary of $158,512.

-The lowest-paid remaining is Eric Peevey, the head football coach of West Brook in Beaumont, Texas.
+The lowest-paid remaining was Eric Peevey, the head football coach of West Brook in Beaumont, Texas.
 At 13-3, Peevey’s Bruins lost to the Longview Lobos in the Class 6A Division II State Championship game.
 Peevey was only in his second season coaching West Brook, and the team finished 7-3 the prior season.

 Eric Peevey made $86,000 in 2018.